avsteele/C_Programming_Notes/site/2-Writing_Programs.md

 ### Array

 Imagine we want to store many values of a particular type.
 Up until now, every time we want to work with an `int` we have created a named `int` variable then assigned it a value.
-If we has dozen or thousands of values to store, it would of course be impractical to have a named variable for each value.
+What if we has dozen or thousands of values to store?
+It would of course be impractical to have a named variable for each value.
 In such situations, we instead can create an **array** of `int`s.

 First read the example code, then the explanation that follows.